-Despite a love-affair that goes back decades, the Umzimkhulu River and Christie Mackenzie have yet to sync up in the elite women’s race over the two days of the N3TC Drak Challenge, in partnership which gets underway on 30 January.
+Despite a love-affair that goes back decades, the Umzimkhulu River and Christie Mackenzie have yet to sync up in the elite women’s race over the two days of the N3TC Drak Challenge, in partnership with FNB, which gets underway on 30 January.

 The young Varsity College/Euro Steel star, who claimed her first major K1 marathon scalp when she won the MyLife Dusi Canoe Marathon in 2019, cut her teeth on the waters of the Southern Drakensberg as a junior and wants to try and push for ultimate honours at Underberg’s classic.